theotix/wallabag.org/content/pages/homepage.md

 ## Discuss with us!

-We are on [gitter](https://gitter.im/wallabag/wallabag).
-You can also subscribe to our mailing-lists: [wallabag-users](http://framalistes.org/sympa/info/wallabag-users) and [wallabag-dev](http://framalistes.org/sympa/info/wallabag-dev).
+We are on [gitter](https://gitter.im/wallabag/wallabag) or on irc.freenode.net #wallabag and #wallabag-fr: come discuss with us!